sarisssa/tigres-front-end/README.md

 A DEX with a Uniswap inspired user interface.
 Currently working on smart contract integration and testing with the NextJS front end.
 Also planning to add a Liquidity Pool module and support for mock perps.

-Link to smart contract logic: https://github.com/sarisssa/tigres-contracts
+Link to smart contract repo: https://github.com/sarisssa/tigres-contracts

 ## Demo